 In the U.S., roughly 8 %–10 % of pregnancies are affected by gestational diabetes; globally the rate is closer to 14 %.

-GD occurs when your body has a difficult time using insulin during pregnancy.
+GD happens when your body has a difficult time using insulin during pregnancy.
 Extra sugar circulates and crosses the placenta.
 This triggers the baby’s pancreas to make extra insulin and results in added energy stored as fat — which can lead to risks for both mom and baby.

 Next: blood-glucose checking 4 times a day (after each meal) with a meter.
 Overwhelming?
 Yes.
 Stressful?
 Absolutely.
 But necessary.